Suspect in shooting of 3 Palestinian students in Vermont said he was waiting for agents to arrest him, police say

 "He stepped off a porch and produced a firearm and began discharging that firearm," Murad said.

+As of Monday night, one of the three students had been released from the hospital.
+The other two are still in the ICU.

-Awartani's uncle, Rich Price, said during Monday's news conference that he's been with the three almost constantly since the shooting.
+Awartani's uncle, Rich Price, said during Monday's news conference that he had been with the three almost constantly since the shooting.

 "These three young men are incredible," Price told reporters.
 "And that's not a proud uncle speaking, but it's true. ...
 They have their lives in front of them.
 They are committed to building incredible lives.
 They each go to great schools."